elenderg/PAL-1000/instruções de compilação.md

 `Clear the term's phrase.`

-184. And "variable" terms, including those followed by possessives:` - `
+184. And "variable" terms, including those followed by possessives:

 `To decide if a string is the start of any variable:`